Therapy Dogs

 Therapy Dog Breeds

-While some breeds are more commonly considered ideal for becoming a therapy dog, it is extremely important to take the individual dog into consideration rather than only considering the breed.
+While some breeds are more commonly considered ideal for becoming an emotional support dog, it is extremely important to consider the individual dog rather than only the breed.
 It is important to remember that every personality type can be present within a breed and that breed is not a personality type in itself.
 Not all dogs meet the high criteria required for becoming a therapy dog (irrespective of breed).

 Caring for Therapy Dogs